Dexcom CGM: Applicator

 Before the release of the Dexcom G6, users of the Dexcom CGM system had to manually insert the sensor using a syringe-like applicator.
 This process was often painful, error-prone, and involved multiple steps, requiring up to 11 actions to complete the sensor insertion.
 As a result, the process was cumbersome and uncomfortable for many users.

 With the release of the G6 auto-applicator, the design was significantly improved.
-The updated applicator features a one-touch, one-hand operation, simplifying the process and reducing the steps from eleven to just four.
+The updated applicator features a one-touch, one-hand operation, simplifying the process and reducing the steps from eleven to four.
 It also utilizes a fast needle mechanism that quickly moves in and out of the skin, minimizing discomfort and making the insertion nearly painless.
 This redesign made the process easier and more accessible, particularly for parents using the system with young children.